Highlights of the Program

 • Revisiting historical cable threats to inform modern risk mitigation amid hybrid warfare and evolving geopolitical pressures

-• Preparing for quantum-era threats with post-quantum encryption, QKD integration, and sensing technologies for tamper detection
+• Preparing for quantum-era threats with post-quantum encryption, quantum key distribution (QKD) integration, and sensing technologies for tamper detection

 | Wright State University